ibizaman/selfhostblocks/README.md

 ## Building Blocks

+These building blocks are the reason selfhostblocks exist.
+You can pick and choose what building blocks you need to self host a service of your choosing.
+Some services are already provided out of the box by selfhostblocks but you might not want to use those if for example you want to integrate with existing services or slowly transition to NixOS.

 ## Demos

 Demos that start and deploy on a Virtual Machine on your computer are located under the